 It is rare for a car accident case to actually proceed to trial; most claims are eventually settled out of court for a mutually agreed-upon amount.
 This allows both parties to avoid the cost and time commitment of litigation and reach an agreement with minimal contention.

 Car accident settlement amounts are influenced by the following factors:

 - The amount of available insurance coverage

 Unfortunately, insurance companies know that most people would prefer to avoid litigation and will offer minimal settlement amounts that are far less than what the injured party actually deserves to quickly resolve the matter.
 This is why it is important to retain the services of a skilled attorney who can negotiate with the insurance company on your behalf and maximize your eligible recovery.

 Is there a limit to damages I can receive in a car accident lawsuit?

-Since 2010, personal injury claims in Georgia no longer have caps on damages.
+There is no limit to damages an injured client can receive for an auto accident claim.
 This means that your attorney will be able to help you pursue a car accident settlement that covers all of your injuries and other damages without being subject to a statutory limit.
-Depending on the circumstances, you may even be able to pursue up to $250,000 in additional punitive damages if the at-fault driver was under the influence of drugs or alcohol at the time of the crash.
+Depending on the circumstances, you may even be able to pursue up to $250,000, or even unlimited punitive damages, if the at-fault driver was under the influence of drugs or alcohol at the time of the crash.